Skip to main content

 1. Run setup

-The setup command generates CA certificates, creates a config file, and provides trust guidance for your environment.
+The setup command generates CA certificates, creates a config file, and walks you through adding your first route and secret source — all in one step.

 cordon setup